-5 Ways to Turn Home Sales into Zoning Opportunities
+5 Ways to Turn Home Sales into HVAC Zoning Opportunities

-Remember when you were in the market for a new home, and can you recall the exhaustive process of browsing through countless realtor sites looking for the perfect match?
-After looking at your top choices, were you surprised by the state of the home’s HVAC equipment?
+Before you read these 5 ways to turn home sales into HVAC zoning opportunities, put yourself into a homebuyer’s shoes.
+Remember when you were in the market for a new home?
+Can you recall the exhaustive process of browsing through countless realtor sites looking for the perfect match?
+After looking at your top choices, you might have been surprised by the state of the home’s HVAC equipment.
+That experience happens to homebuyers all the time.

-Was the equipment about 15-30 years old, or still had the original equipment from 1982?
+It’s likely that the equipment about 15-30 years old.
+It might have been the original equipment from 1982.
 Being in the HVAC Industry, it is easy to be biased.
-However, weren’t you shocked by how many homes have all the upgrades, such as granite countertops, stainless steel appliances, and energy-efficient windows – but a ticking time bomb in the basement?
+However, weren’t you shocked by how many homes have all the upgrades – granite countertops, stainless steel appliances, and energy-efficient windows – but a ticking time bomb in the basement?

-Homeowners tend only to update their home’s features that are visible to them and others.
-No one sees the furnace in the basement, so it is left alone, with only minimal repairs done.
-When they decide to sell the home, they hope the new buyer doesn’t catch on to the equipment age and demands a contingency clause of replacement.
+Homeowners tend only to update features of their home that are visible.
+No one sees the furnace in the basement, so it only gets minimal repairs.
+When they decide to sell the home, they hope the new buyer doesn’t catch on to the equipment age and demand a contingency clause of replacement.

-If the seller doesn’t have a trusted comfort advisor, they may not even realize the functional need to update the equipment that has exceeded the ten or more-year mark.
-According to energy.gov (in an excellent article about choosing an HVAC system to share with customers), the average lifespan of an HVAC system is 15-20 years.
+If the seller doesn’t have a trusted comfort advisor, they may not even realize the functional need to update equipment.
+You might want to share this article from energy.gov that explains it all.
+In it, you’ll find the average lifespan of an HVAC system is 15-20 years.

 How can working with a realtor help you turn existing home sales into zoning sales?